johnbillion/user-switching/readme.md

 ### Does this plugin work with bbPress? ###

 Yes, and you'll also be able to switch users from member profile screens.

+### Does this plugin work with WooCommerce? ###

+Yes, but for maximum compatibility you should use WooCommerce version 3.6 or later.

 ### Does this plugin work if my site is using a two-factor authentication plugin? ###